SagarBapodara/SagarBapodara/README.md

 ### Hi there, I'm Sagar Bapodara👋 [contact]

-## I'm a Masters Computer Engineering Student, Developer & Learner based in :canada:
+## I'm a Masters Computer Engineering Student, & Developer based in :canada:

 # 💫 About Me:
 🔭 I’m currently learning and looking forward to work in Applied Machine Learning & Data Science<br>👯 Looking forward to collaborate & contribute on other machine & deep learning projects as well!<br>🥅 2023 Goals: 1011100110010100111....<br>⚡ Fun fact: Just BEAT IT, so that your code can run as SMOOTH as MJ!